How To Repurpose Old Jeans for Trendy Denim Upholstery

 Another repurposed jeans sofa.
 I like the neat stripes on the seat cushion.

-Denim upholstery featured in the A to Z of denim upcycles.
+Denim upholstery is featured in the A to Z of denim upcycles.

-I have lots of denim pillows and cushions ideas to match your denim furniture.
-Including some Boho jeans pillows combined with vintage sari material.
-Or if you want to add more denim to your home decor there is a tutorial for an upcycled denim lampshade and a denim magazine rack.
+I have many denim pillows and cushions ideas to match your denim furniture, including some Boho jeans pillows combined with vintage sari material.
+Or, if you want to add more denim to your home decor, there is a tutorial for an upcycled denim lampshade and a denim magazine rack.

-Also, don’t throw away any of the denim scraps as you can use them to make decorations such as feathers, tassels and even beautiful denim flowers.
+Also, don't throw away any of the denim scraps; you can use them to make decorations such as feathers, tassels, and even beautiful denim flowers.

-These upholstery ideas for old jeans featured in the alphabet of upcycling resources and ideas.
+These upholstery ideas for old jeans are featured in the alphabet of upcycling resources and id s.
+Check out these other sustainable ideas for un-donatable clothes.

 Upcycling is my jam so I get it.
 Thank you!